nchanon/PPFv2/README.md

     > python ./bin/systematics_observable.py

-If you want you can run for all systematics in one time with the scripts :

-    > python scripts/control_systematics.py

-You can change the content of this scripts as you wish to run with other observable.

-##

-In the particular case of alternative sample systematics and jec systematics, the scripts is work in progress but you can draw plots with :
+In case you want to check specifically the JEC or ALT systematics (with lower quality plots), you can also use:

-    > python bin/check_systematics.py "observable" "year" "systematics"
+    > python bin/check_systematics.py  "observable" "year" "systematic"

-example:
+For instance:

-    > python bin/check_systematics.py m_dilep 2017 jec
+    > python bin/check_systematics.py m_dilep 2017 mtop

+For the special case of mtop, this command line will check into the color_reco.py output the top mass up/down variation where the difference to nominal has been divided by 3 (at the moment, the plots produced by systematics_observable.py or control_systematics.py do not include this).

 The result are stored in './results/'year'/other directory'.
 For now the accessible systematics are : 'jec', 'hdamp', 'CP5'

 # Combine input file creation

-For combine work, you will need to create combine inputs and datacard separatly.
+For combine work, you will need to create combine inputs and datacards.
 All will be stored in the ./combine/year/ directory.

     # combine inputs file